beefyfinance/beefy-docs/community/beefy-cowmoonity-tools.md

 _"My Moo tokens were getting out of hand; now they are all enjoying some cookies together.
 Do cows even like cookies?"_ - Ncookie

-The project currently supports tracking Beefy vault balances and BIFI staking on BSC, Polygon, Fantom and Avalanche.
+The project currently supports tracking Beefy vault balances and BIFI staking on BSC, Polygon, Fantom, Avalanche and Harmony.